bwomsy/bwomsy/README.md

 if you ever whisper me and i do not respond i do NOT hate you i am probably just tabbed out / didnt see it.
 PROMISE!!!!!!!!

--13, proship, wss, etc dni
+-13, proship, wss, etc dni.
+And the people i have tagged

 main interests rn roblox fandoms ( forsaken + dw ) + hyv + mcyt (ls, uu, pk/pvpciv, mcsr/hbg, b&b, knd, others)